Microsoft has long been rumoured to be working on a smartwatch, but news has gone quiet – until now.

 The main patent refers to “personal training with physical activity monitoring device” and clearly denotes the type of tracking seen on rival bands such as the Samsung Gear Fit or the Jawbone UP24.

-The patent describes “a physical activity monitoring device receives a workout regime including a plurality of exercises”, which for those that speak English means a band that can track your workouts and turn it into data.
+The patent describes “a physical activity monitoring device [that] receives a workout regime including a plurality of exercises”, which for those that speak English means a band that can track your workouts and turn it into data.
 Who said patents were impenetrably dull?

 Essential reading: Microsoft Band - all you need to know

-More interesting, perhaps, is a second patent that describes a “monitoring device receives an indication of one or more physical activities to be performed as an extension of a game being played on a game system.”
+More interesting, perhaps, is a second patent that describes a “monitoring device [that] receives an indication of one or more physical activities to be performed as an extension of a game being played on a game system.”

 This seems to allude to the measurement of real-life activity, blended with games.